boldflight/BibleConverter/test_EPUB/output/jer.md

 [5] But the Babylonian army chased after them.
 They caught up with Zedekiah in the plains of Jericho and captured him.
 They took him to King Nebuchadnezzar of Babylon at Riblah in the territory of Hamath and Nebuchadnezzar passed sentence on him there.
 [6] There at Riblah the king of Babylon had Zedekiah’s sons put to death while Zedekiah was forced to watch.
 The king of Babylon also had all the nobles of Judah put to death.
 [7] Then he had Zedekiah’s eyes put out and had him bound in chains to be led off to Babylon.
-[8] The Babylonians burned down the royal palace, the temple of the Lord, and the people’s homes, and they tore down the wall of Jerusalem.
+[8] The Babylonians burned down the royal palace, the temple of the **Lord**, and the people’s homes, and they tore down the wall of Jerusalem.
 [9] Then Nebuzaradan, the captain of the royal guard, took captive the rest of the people who were left in the city.
 He carried them off to Babylon along with the people who had deserted to him.
 [10] But he left behind in the land of Judah some of the poor people who owned nothing.
 He gave them fields and vineyards at that time.
 [11] Now King Nebuchadnezzar of Babylon had issued orders concerning Jeremiah.
 He had passed them on through Nebuzaradan, the captain of his royal guard,